-Payroll Taxes: For each payroll tax, set up a payroll calculation.
-If your company performs work in different states, set up a payroll calculation for every state in which you work, regardless whether the state levies an income tax.
-In addition, set up a payroll calculation for each local payroll tax district (city, county, etc.).
+Payroll Taxes.
+For each payroll tax, set up a payroll calculation.

+If your company performs work in different states, set up a payroll calculation for every state in which your employees work, regardless of whether the state levies an income tax.
+In addition, set up a payroll calculation for each local payroll tax district, such as city and county.

 At the calendar year-end, verify the tax rates and maximums for each calculation.
-Federal and State tax updates are available each year.
+Sage 100 Contractor provides Federal and State tax updates each year.

-Workers' Compensation Insurance: When you set up a payroll calculation for Workers' Compensation, Sage 100 Contractor uses the rates set up in the Workers' Compensation window.
+Workers' Compensation Insurance.
+When you set up a payroll calculation for Workers' Compensation, Sage 100 Contractor uses the rates set up in the Workers' Compensation window.
 Select 17-Tables as the calculation method.

-Liability Insurance: You can set up the liability insurance calculation to use the rates from the Workers' Compensation window.
+Liability Insurance.
+You can set up the liability insurance calculation to use the rates from the Workers' Compensation window.
 Select 17-Tables as the calculation method, and credit the account to which you post the insurance payments.